mschroen/Science.md/README.md

 ### Philosophy

 *Have you heared about the ever-lasting discussion between [Word and Latex](http://tex.stackexchange.com/questions/218567/latex-vs-word-improvements-of-latex-over-the-years) [users](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0115069)?* Don't try to convince your coauthors, you'll fail.
 My philosophy is that everyone is free and can use their favorit tool.
 Don't standardarize things.
 Let your coauthors decide whether they want to annotate your PDF, to put comments in Word, or to write directly in Markdown using your repository.

-Markdown actually combines advantages of both, Word and Latex, and in the far future, everyone will use it ;-) But today, noone should be forced to.
+Markdown actually combines advantages of both, Word and Latex, and in the far future, everyone will use it ;-)

 ### Advantages to other collaborative writing tools: